 - Choice of sponsored SERPs and display ads

 - Well suited to B2B ad campaigns

 In third place, Facebook Ads offers a very different but still appealing ad network package.
-While Google and Microsoft Ads are both based on search, Facebook is based more on demographic targeting.
+While Google and Microsoft Ads are both based on search, Facebook Ads focus instead on demographic targeting.

-This means that a user doesn’t have to be actively searching to activate your ad.
-Instead, you can get your ad seen in two of the biggest social media feeds.
+This means a user doesn’t have to actively search to activate your ad.
+Instead, you can get your ad seen on two of the biggest social media feeds.

-But it’s that option to advertise in Instagram or Facebook’s feed that is really powerful.
+But it’s that option to advertise on Instagram or Facebook’s feed that is really powerful.

 Facebook’s algorithms give you the opportunity to really target specific demographics and interests.
-And, as you’re not actually showing in search results, you paid ads appear more like native content.
+And, as you’re not actually showing in search results, your paid ads appear more like native content.

-One thing to bear in mind is that Facebook Ads, and ads on the FB Ads network, will need to be quite visual.
-No text only search results here.
-Shareable, well framed and with catchy clickable content is what Facebook is all about.
+One thing to bear in mind is that Facebook Ads, and ads on the FB network, will need to be quite visual.
+No text, only search results here.
+Shareable, well-framed, catchy, clickable content is what Facebook is all about.